yukiman76/LLM/base/README.md

 **LLM Base Repository**
 =====================

-Welcome to the LLM  repository, where we develop, train and fine tune large language models to push the boundaries of natural language processing and understanding.
+Welcome to the LLM Base repository, where we develop and train large language models to push the boundaries of natural language processing and understanding.

 **About**
 --------